 Even if only 6.5 million Americans receive water with levels of PFAS that exceed federal recommendations, a 2018 report from the nonprofit Environmental Working Group found that up to 110 million Americans could have some level of PFAS in their drinking water.
 The five states with the highest frequency of detection were California, New Jersey, North Carolina, Alabama, and Florida.
 Contamination is highest in the mid-Ohio River Valley.

 Click here to see the EPA Drinking Water Health Advisories for PFOA and PFOS.

-Todd said, “Our mission is to deliver the healthiest water possible, and that means working with NSF International to stay ahead of the increasing types of contaminants affecting our nation’s water supply.
-Aquasana is leading the charge as the first to offer a premium product that is NSF certified to protect against PFOA contamination.”
+“The mission should be to deliver the healthiest water possible, and that means working with NSF International to stay ahead of the increasing types of contaminants affecting our nation’s water supply,” says Bartee.
+“Aquasana is leading the charge as the first to offer a premium product that is NSF certified to protect against PFOA contamination.”